influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/functions.md

 The first query in the codeblock below uses the `DISTINCT()` function and returns four results.
 Notice that each result has the same timestamp.
 The second query adds an `INTO` clause to the initial query and writes the query results to the `distincts` measurement.
-The last query in the codeblock selects all the data in the `distincts` measurement.
+The last query in the code block selects all the data in the `distincts` measurement.

 The last query returns one point because the four initial results are duplicate points; they belong to the same series and have the same timestamp.
 When the system encounters duplicate points, it simply overwrites the previous point with the most recent point.